istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 The scenario in the ‘getting started’ section is doing analysis on live cluster.
 But the tool also supports performing analysis of a set of local yaml configuration files, or on a combination of local files and a live cluster.

+Analyze a specific set of local files:

 {{< text bash >}}
-$
-# Analyze a specific set of local files
 $ ./istioctl x analyze a.yaml b.yaml
+{{< /text >}}

-# Analyze all yaml files in the current folder
+Analyze all yaml files in the current folder:

+{{< text bash >}}
 $ ./istioctl x analyze *.yaml

-# Analyze the current live cluster, simulating the effect of applying additional yaml files
-$ ./istioctl x analyze -k a.yaml b.yaml
 {{< /text >}}

+Analyze all yaml files in the current folder:

+{{< text bash >}}
+$ ./istioctl x analyze *.yaml
+{{< /text >}}

 You can run `./istioctl x analyze --help` to see the full set of options.

-## Helping us make improve this tool
+## Helping us improve this tool

-This tool works by running a set of analyzers that can each detect a certain set of problems.
-While we’re working hard to expand the list of analyzers, we don’t necessarily have awareness of all the areas of Istio that can benefit from it.

-This is where you come in!
-If you know of a scenario that could be automatically detected by looking at the cluster configuration, we should write an analyzer for it.

-There are two ways you can help us.

-### The easy way: just describe the scenario to us
+We're constantly adding more analysis capability and we'd love your help in identifying more use cases.
+If you've discovered some Istio configuration "gotcha", some tricky situation that caused you some problems, open an issue and let us know.
+We might be able to automatically flag this problem so that others can discover and avoid the problem in the first place.

-Just open an issue [on the Istio repo](https://github.com/istio/istio/issues) describing your scenario.
-E.g. something like:
+To do this, [open an issue](https://github.com/istio/istio/issues) describing your scenario.
+For example:

 - Look at all the virtual services
 - For each, look at their list of gateways
 - If some of the gateways don’t exist, produce an error

-We already have an analyzer for this specific scenario, so this is just an example to illustrate what we’re looking at.
+We already have an analyzer for this specific scenario, so this is just an example to illustrate what the kind of information you should provide.

-### The harder (but more rewarding!) way: send a PR for a new analyzer

-You should still start with a GitHub issue as above, but then you can look into writing the new analyzer yourself!

-Please head over to [this page]({{<github_blob>}}/galley/pkg/config/analysis/README.md) to get started.

 ## Q&A

-### What Istio version does this tool target?
+### What Istio release does this tool target?

-One great thing about it is that it works with any version of Istio, and doesn’t require anything to be installed in the cluster.
+Analysis works with any version of Istio, and doesn’t require anything to be installed in the cluster.
+You just need to get a recent version of `istioctl`.

-In some cases, some of the analyzers will not apply if they are not meaningful with your Istio version.
+In some cases, some of the analyzers will not apply if they are not meaningful with your Istio release.
 But the analysis will still happen with all analyzers that do apply.

-Note that while the `analyze` command works across Istio versions, that is not the case for all other `istioctl` commands.
-So it is suggested that you download the latest version of `istioctl` in a separate folder for analysis purpose, while you use the one that came with your specific Istio version to run other commands.
+Note that while the `analyze` command works across Istio releases, that is not the case for all other `istioctl` commands.
+So it is suggested that you download the latest release of `istioctl` in a separate folder for analysis purpose, while you use the one that came with your specific Istio release to run other commands.

 ### What analyzers are supported today?